Installation Usage Use with Gmsh

 A special case of this process is that of joining two models which have a shared surface, that is, a surface which appears in both models with identical node coördinates and element definitions.
-For this purpose, specify a small threshold value such that the ‘No. nodes to be merged’ is greater than zero and matches what you expect, and that the ‘max. merged distance’ equals zero.
-It’s a good idea to try 2 or 3 different threshold values to make sure that the number of merged nodes remains the same and that the maximum distance remains zero.
+For this purpose, specify a threshold value of zero.
+Check that the ‘No. nodes to be merged’ is greater than zero and matches what you expect, and that the ‘max. merged distance’ equals zero.
+It may be a good idea to try one or two other small threshold values to make sure that the number of merged nodes remains the same and that the maximum distance remains zero.
 Note that Fad only considers the nodal coördinates and does not verify that the triangulations of the two instances of the shared surface are the same.

 Check for intersections between shell elements and display the number of intersections.
 Fake boundary elements are created so the lines of intersection can be visualized with the plot command.

 This function counts the number of unconnected structures in the model.
 It is intended to be used in conjunction with thefunction in Fie.
 Import the VRML file produced there and then invoke this function.
 It can take a long time if some structures contain large numbers of triangles.

-Currently this function just counts and reports the numbers of unused nodes and material types.
+Currently this function just counts and reports the numbers of unused (orphan) nodes and material types.
 The intention is that it will actually remove them from the model.